Social

 Capacity building for suppliers

-Before the COVID-19 pandemic, Bridgestone Singapore Pte., Ltd. (BSSG) visited more than 100 approved natural rubber factories to hold capacity building workshops on improving quality and enhancing traceability and sustainability.
+Moreover, prior to the COVID-19 pandemic, Bridgestone Singapore Pte., Ltd. (BSSG) visited more than 100 approved natural rubber factories to hold capacity building workshops on improving quality and enhancing traceability and sustainability.
 BSSG also revisited suppliers with low EcoVadis scores to provide further assistance.
 In 2020, the company shifted to online meetings with suppliers due to the pandemic.
 This allowed BSSG to continue working on enhancing traceability and sustainability in the natural rubber supply chain.

 Fighting against rubber tree disease

 In Southeast Asia, where over 90% of the world’s rubber tree plantations are concentrated, white root rot disease is worsening, killing trees by infecting and rotting their roots.
 It can be difficult to detect, especially in the early stages when treatment is more successful.
-The Bridgestone Group has developed techniques to diagnose the disease early using drone photography and artificial intelligence (AI) image analysis.
+The Group has developed techniques to diagnose the disease early using drone photography and artificial intelligence (AI) image analysis.

 For more information, see “Enhancing contribution.”